Fast Signal Region Detection with Application to Whole Genome Association Studies: Simulation Studies

+From the results, we see that the BiRS-DCF, BiRS-CL and SCANG-STAAR-S control the FWER, while the FWERs of Q-SCAN and 4S tend to be conservative.
+When the signal strength $\delta < 0.5$, BiRS-DCF achieves the highest TPRs with well-controlled FDRs.
+Although BiRS-CL, KnockoffScreen and SCANG-STAAR-S show higher TPRs than BiRS-DCF when $\delta \geq 0.5$, BiRS-CL exhibits elevated FDRs across among all $\delta$ values and KnockoffScreen shows significant FDR inflation when $\delta \geq 0.5$.
+For SCANG-STAAR-S, compared to Q-SCAN, the results indicate that the functional annotations indeed enhance detection accuracy.
+The 4S algorithm can only detect small short segments around some signal points and the TPRs are less than $0.4$.
+Based on these results, we conclude that the BiRS-DCF method performs well in terms of both FDR control and TPR across different settings.

-We close this section by comparing the computational times under the weak-dependence and unequal covariance setting in normal setting with $\beta = 4$ and $\delta_1 = 0.40$, using 500 Monte Carlo runs.
-For a direct comparison, we also couple both search algorithms with the DCF test (BiRS-DCF, DCF-SCAN) regardless their performance, as our focus is the number of tests conducted in each search algorithm.
-The BiRS takes an average of $2.42$ seconds, while the average time required for DCF-SCAN, Q-SCAN and KnockoffScreen is $43.72$, $186.12$ and $341.79$ seconds, respectively.
-This is to some extent in line with the previous computational comparison in Section \ref{subsec:computational}, and indicates the DCF test itself is also computationally efficient.
+We close this section by comparing the computational times under the genetic setting with $\delta = 0.7$ using 500 Monte Carlo runs, where the CPU employed is Xeon Gold 6448H.
+The average computational times are present in Table \ref{table:Computation}. showing that BiRS-DCF is more computationally efficient than Q-SCAN, KnockoffScreen and SCANG-STAAR-S. The 4S algorithm has a similar computational time but poorer detection accuracy.
+Moreover, for a direct comparison, we generate the DCF summary statistics first and only compare the computational time of scan and BiRS algorithm.
+The average detection time for BiRS is 1.77 minutes and the time for scan is 24.11 minutes, which is to some extent in line with the computational comparison in Section \ref{subsec:computational}.